uhasker/getting-things-done-in-next-js/src/chapter1/03-arrays-and-objects.md

 Nevertheless, you should use `const` even when working with arrays and objects.
 A weak guarantee is better than no guarantee at all.
-At least you won't accidentally change the entire `const` array/object.

 ### Classes